How to keep your employees motivated before Christmas holidays

 Recognize and Reward Efforts

-Employee recognition plays a crucial role in enhancing motivation and job satisfaction among employees.
 Here are some compelling statistics highlighting its impact:

 • Increased Motivation and Productivity: 79% of employees who receive recognition and rewards feel motivated to work harder, while 63% feel more committed to their employer.
 Source